KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 * `input.glb` is the file you want to compress, with PNG and/or JPEG textures inside of it.
 * `output1.glb` is the file you want to save, with the new KTX textures.
 The first step creates a GLB with some textures in UASTC, keeping the rest in their original formats.
 The second step then compresses the remaining originals with ETC1S.
 * `--level 4` is a high quality setting.
 It produces the highest achievable quality, but can be very slow.
 If it's too slow, try 3 instead.
-* `--rdo-quality 4` is a medium quality setting, but makes smaller files.
-A good range to test is 0.2 to 4.
+* `--rdo 4` is a medium quality setting, but makes smaller files.
+Full range is [.001, 10.0].
+Lower values yield higher quality/larger LZ compressed files, higher values yield lower quality/smaller LZ compressed files.
+A good range to try is [.25, 10].
+For normal maps, try a range of [.25, .75].
 * `--slots` lets you include or exclude texture types, using the following setting:
 * `"{normalTexture,occlusionTexture,metallicRoughnessTexture}"` tells glTF Transform to compress only normal and ORM textures with UASTC.
 To see a list of texture slots in a GLB use the command `gltf-transform inspect input.glb` This will show the dimensions and file sizes for each texture.
 This is particularly useful to identify the names of the `--slots` so you can apply different compression settings to different texture types.
 * `--verbose` shows step by step what glTF Transform is doing.
 On Windows there’s no progress indicator during compression, only the blinking cursor. `--verbose` is helpful as a progress bar to make sure it’s working, and to help you figure out if you included the right options or not.